 If you’re on your feet often—whether you’re working, walking the dog, commuting, hiking, or exploring a new city—you need a shoe that will support you all day long.
-While walking shoes may seem similar in shape and style to running shoes, they actually have key components that are specially suited for walking.
+While walking shoes may seem similar in shape and style to running shoes, they have key components that are especially suited for walking.

 Best shoes for walking on concrete

 If you live in the concrete jungle or habitually stand and walk on hard surfaces, it’s important to protect your feet and legs from the pounding.
 Walking on concrete without the proper footwear can cause pain in your feet, back, and joints, or something even more serious (e.g., a metatarsal stress fracture).

 Frequent concrete walkers should try the Omni Walker.
 It comes in Medium and Wide sizes for men and women and hits all the marks for comfort, durability, and flexibility.
 This shoe features comfy cushioning from heel to toe, a sturdy upper, plus a roomy toe box, and extra stretch in the forefoot for a perfect fit.